 Life in the office can get… tedious.
 When you work in the same office, with the same people, and sometimes even at the exact same desk for years, you’ve got to find ways to make things interesting.
 Enter: conference call humor.

-TV characters are allowed to take pranks to the next level but in most offices we have to find less painful and less distracting ways to have fun while working.
-And what better place to start than (what seems like the bane of everyone’s existence) the “dreaded” phone conference.
-Do you know any good conference call jokes?
+TV characters are allowed to take pranks to the next level but in most offices, we have to find less painful and less distracting ways to have fun while working.
+And what better place to start than) the “dreaded” phone conference.

 The Over-Sharing Screen Share

-Screen sharing is great (when you know it’s happening).
-It can expedite a call by helping you share a lot of data or complicated visual with the other callers directly.
-But, it enters conference call humor territory when the person sharing their screen forgets to close the rest of their windows.
+Screen sharing is great—when you know it’s happening.
+It can expedite a call by helping you share a lot of data or complicated visuals with the other callers.
+But it enters conference call humor territory when the person sharing their screen forgets to close the rest of their windows.

 If you’re sharing your screen, make sure you know everything that’s visible before you start!
 Once the screen share begins, there’s no hiding anything on your desktop from everyone on the call.

-Have you ever had someone share their screen with you only to get a full HD picture of a birthday gift they’re buying in their Amazon shopping cart?
-Or worse, their Mother’s Day shopping cart?
-Or even worse, their Valentine’s Day shopping cart!?
+Have you ever had someone share their screen with you only to get a very full view of a very personal item in their Amazon shopping cart?
+Or an accidental look at their selfies folder?
+Or their mile-long credit card statement?
+Or, the worst: an email or instant message about someone on the conference call?

-Or what about all of the times someone has forgotten to put their phone on mute after joining the call?
-Take this journey with us to the land of conference call humor.
 It’s late in the afternoon and you remember you’ve got a call scheduled to go through your department’s latest invoices with the accounting team.
 So far, normal conference call.
+But, is that Forgotten Mute Mountain you see way off in the distance?
+Only time will tell.
 Let’s keep going.

-Imagine Martin from Accounting is doing some multi-tasking and takes the conference call while he’s picking up his son from school.
-No conference call humor yet, Martin loves talking about his kids and is a very efficient guy.
+Imagine Martin from Accounting is doing some multi-tasking (he’s known for having one of the worst phone conference personalities in the office) and takes the conference call while he’s picking up his son from school.
+No conference call humor yet—so far we just know that Martin loves talking about his kids and is a very efficient guy.

-He loves talking about his kids so much that we even all know that Martin Jr. had been acting out lately (Martin Sr. can be a bit of an… oversharer), but now, thanks to Martin forgetting to mute his phone, everyone on the call also knows that Martin Jr. calls his father “Fartin’ Martin!”
-Conference call humor or just TMI??
+He loves talking about his kids so much that we even all know that Martin Jr. had been acting out lately (Martin Sr. can be a bit of an… oversharer).
+But now, thanks to Martin taking everyone on the conference call to the Land of the Forgotten Mute, everyone on the call also knows that Martin Jr. calls his father “Fartin’ Martin!”
+Sure, there’s a general odor that emanates from Martin’s desk in Accounting… but everyone always thought it was coming from the vents?
+Conference call humor or just TMI…?

 Let Us Show You The Difference!